foam-framework/foam/about.md

 fast, on desktop and mobile.

 Our main goal is to do as much as possible with each chunk of code.
-The fastest, most secure and least buggy code in your app is the code that isn't there.
+The fastest, most secure, and least buggy code in your app is the code that isn't there.

 FOAM is a _meta_-programming framework.
 It is very declarative and reactive, because that's a very high-level way of expressing how the app should work.

 - FOAM is **deeply MVC**.
 Everything flows from the Model.
 The Model is how your app views the world.
-What entities does it contain, and what do we know about those entities?
+What entities are there?
+What do we know about those entities?
 What things can we do to those entities?
     - FOAM contains a very advanced class system.
 An object contains properties and methods, yes.
 But also user actions, view templates, i18n strings, and